watson-research-lab/Watson-research-lab.github.io/content/authors/Byun_Jane/_index.md

 user_groups:
   - Undergraduate Students
 ---
 Jane Byun is a second-year undergraduate student pursuing a Bachelors in Computer Engineering at the University of Virginia.
-SHe is currently working as an undergraduate research assistant in the Watson Research Lab, which develops wearable technology for healthcare and athletic performance.
+She is currently working as an undergraduate research assistant in the Watson Research Lab, which develops wearable technology for healthcare and athletic performance.